finos/backplane/samples/FinsembleIntegration/README.md

 ## Installation

-1. Copy the files under 'src\' to 'src\services\finsembleBackplaneBridge' in your finsemble project.
+1. Copy the files under 'src/' to 'src/services/finsembleBackplaneBridge' in your finsemble project.

 ![directory structure](../../docs/resources/finsembleBridgeDirectoryStructure.PNG)